Harry Costello

 Harry Joseph Costello (November 9, 1891 – August 24, 1968) was an American college football player and coach who later served as an officer in the Allied intervention in the Russian Civil War.

 Early years

-The son of Patrick Costello, he was born around 1892.
+The son of Patrick Costello, he was born in 1891.

 Georgetown University

 He was an alumnus of Georgetown University, where he has been described as a "legendary quarterback."

 1911

 Costello was a halfback selected for Outing magazine's "Football Honor List for 1911" picked by coaches from the East and West.
 The only other southern player on the list was Ray Morrison.

 1912

 In 1912 Georgetown won the South Atlantic Intercollegiate Athletic Association (SAIAA) posting an 8–1 record with its only loss to 1912 Carlisle Indians football team under first-year head coach Frank Gargan.
 Nathan Stauffer of Collier's Weekly selected Costello as his All-Southern quarterback.

 1913

 He was captain in his final season of 1913.